SaraLuisaReh/trex/README.md

   - Quality control after each analysis step
 - Statistical tests supported: Chi-square test and Transmission Disequilibrium Test with automatic Bonferroni correction (α ≤ 0.05)
 - Filtering based on allele frequency from gnomAD v4.1 (European population >582,716 individuals)
-- Pathogenicity annotation using ClinVar data  (Release 20.07.2026)
+- Pathogenicity annotation using ClinVar data  (Release date: 20.07.2026)
 - Tested with 13 medical doctors and scientists for stability and intuitive user design

 ---